japila-books/apache-spark-internals/docs/memory/MemoryManager.md

 `releaseAllExecutionMemoryForTask`...FIXME

-NOTE: `releaseAllExecutionMemoryForTask` is used exclusively when `TaskRunner` is requested to xref:executor:TaskRunner.adoc#run[run] (and cleans up after itself).
+NOTE: `releaseAllExecutionMemoryForTask` is used exclusively when `TaskRunner` is requested to executor:TaskRunner.md#run[run] (and cleans up after itself).

 == [[tungstenMemoryMode]] `tungstenMemoryMode` Flag